Centril/gradle-plugin-lgio/README.md

 LGIO, Gradle plugin
 ===================

-LGIO is a LightweightGradleIO plugin that solves System.console() being null by using a GUI in those cases
+LGIO is a LightweightGradleIO plugin that solves the problem of System.console() being null by using a GUI in those cases

 Usage
 -------------------